Home Newcomers Meetings Calendar Resources Service

 What is Abstinence?

 To quote Our Invitation to You, "The OA recovery program is patterned after that of Alcoholics Anonymous."
 OA members achieve and maintain abstinence — OA's version of sobriety, defined as "the action of refraining from compulsive eating and compulsive food behaviors while working towards or maintaining a healthy body weight" — by "working the program".
-To work the program, you'll need a sponsor to guide you as you work the 12 steps.
+To work the Twelve Step program, you'll need a sponsor to guide you as you work the steps.

 back to top